josh-project/josh/README.md

 Proxy
 -----

-The main component of Josh is the `josh-proxy` which enables on the fly virtualisation of Git repositories hosted on an upsteam Git host.
+The main component of Josh is the `josh-proxy` which enables on the fly virtualization of Git repositories hosted on an upstream Git host.

 On the most basic level this can be used to support partial cloning for Git repositories.